It turns out that making velvet pumpkins is a piece of cake, or should I say pumpkin pie in this case?

 I would love to have them marching down my Thanksgiving table this year, all mixed in with vintage books and ironstone soup tureens.

-Scroll down for a fun surprise!
+Scroll down for a fun surprise and links on where to purchase these pumpkins!

 I am so excited to be part of a Farmhouse Fall Accents Blog Hop today.